mkescholars_logo

 Will you be a part of our next cohort of scholars?

-Prospective scholars should review the program agreement detailing program benefits and requirements.
+Prospective scholars should review the program application detailing program benefits and requirements.
 Please verify that the requirements of the program align with your goals for college.
-To receive program benefits and maintain membership in the program, online submission of the program agreement is REQUIRED.
+To receive program benefits and maintain membership in the program, an online submission of the program application is REQUIRED.

 .